CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 All of these features are ways of adding more functionality to layers and reducing the number of keys that need to be held at a given time.

-### Layer-Lock
-Hold a layer-tap to enter the NAV layer then tap a key to "lock in" the NAV layer.
-The layer will stay active until the lock key is tapped again.
-I frequently find that I will enter the NAV layer, move around a bit and then realize I will need to do quite a bit of work in this layer.

 ### Switchboard